Szabi2098/Szabi2098/README.md

 - 👀 I’m interested in Programming And Playing Video Games
 - 🌱 I’m currently learning Programming
 - 💞️ I’m looking to collaborate on Scamming People
 - 📫 How to reach me?
-Write An Search Me On Discord: sz_craft
+Write An To Me On Discord: sz_craft

 <!---
 Szabi2098/Szabi2098 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.